Schneider Electric joins The Climate Group EV100 initiative to fast-track shift of 100% fleet to electric mobility - Oil & Gas 360

+- Moving forward with its commitment to carbon neutrality, Schneider Electric announces its membership of the EV100 initiative to replace 14,000 company cars with electric vehicles (EV) by 2030

+- Schneider Electric is a 'triple joiner' of The Climate Group's EV100, RE100 and EP100 initiatives to achieve carbon neutrality in its own ecosystem by 2025 and net-zero emissions by 2030

-BOSTON, Feb.
-6, 2020 /PRNewswire/ -- Moving forward with its commitment to build a net-zero carbon world, Schneider Electric, the leader in digital transformation of energy management and automation, announces its membership with The Climate Group's EV100 initiative to launch a Green Fleet policy which aims to replace 100% of its car fleet with electric vehicles by 2030.
+MISSISSAUGA, ON, Feb.
+6, 2020 /CNW/ - Moving forward with its commitment to build a net-zero carbon world, Schneider Electric, the leader in digital transformation of energy management and automation, announces its membership with The Climate Group's EV100 initiative to launch a Green Fleet policy which aims to replace 100% of its car fleet with electric vehicles by 2030.
 The announcement coincides with the launch of the 2020 Progress and Insights Annual Report which is released today, which shows demand for electric vehicles is on the up and that organizations are progressing fast towards their goals where models are available.

 The future of mobility is electric: demonstrating that a rapid shift is within reach